nadinegerber/monitoring_desk_time/README.md

+# About This Program:
 # Chrono-Health & Focus Monitor

-A minimalist, lightweight terminal-based background automation tool engineered to protect developers from digital eye strain and prolonged sedentary behavior.
+It is a minimalist, lightweight terminal-based background automation tool engineered to protect developers from digital eye strain and prolonged sedentary behavior.
 This utility implements a multi-sensory notification system, combining local audio text-to-speech instructions with native visual system desktop dialog prompts.

+## Why This Tool is Necessary

+Focusing on digital displays for extended periods leads to **Digital Eye Strain** (Computer Vision Syndrome) and physical fatigue.
+Because computer screens are made of thousands of tiny, shifting pixels rather than solid ink, they force our eyes to work much harder than a printed page.

+This program automates the health intervals required to protect your body and vision based on how our biology reacts to screens:

+### 👁️ The Science Behind the 20-Minute Eye Break
+* **Reduced Blink Rate:** Humans normally blink 15–17 times per minute.
+When staring at a screen, blinking drops by up to 50% (down to 3–7 times per minute), causing rapid tear evaporation, dryness, and irritation.
+* **Incomplete Blinking:** Intense screen focus causes "partial blinks," where the eyelids fail to close completely, leaving the lower half of the eye exposed and dry.
+* **Constant Micro-Focusing:** Because pixelated text has soft edges, the ciliary muscles in your eyes must constantly flex and refocus to keep the image sharp, leading to rapid muscle fatigue.
+* **Muscular Lock:** Looking at close objects requires your inner eye muscles to contract heavily to pull your eyes inward.
+A 20-second break looking at something 20 feet away resets and relaxes these locked muscles.

+### 🪑 The Science Behind the 45-Minute Desk Break
+* **Postural Fatigue:** Sitting static locks your spine, hips, and neck into position, restricting blood flow and causing slouching.
+* **Metabolic Slump:** Prolonged sitting slows down your metabolism and reduces your body's ability to regulate blood sugar and break down fats.
+* **Circulation Reset:** Standing up every 45 minutes re-engages major muscle groups, triggers healthy blood circulation, and prevents long-term musculoskeletal stiffness.

-## Features
+## Program Features
 - **Zero-CPU Standby Footprint:** Utilizes operating system kernel-level thread scheduling (`time.sleep`) instead of continuous active polling loops to preserve machine battery lifespan.
 - **20-20-20 Rule Enforcement:** Automatically triggers visual and vocal reminders every 20 minutes to reduce eye muscle fatigue.
 - **Randomized Ergonomic Assignments:** Keeps wellness breaks unpredictable and engaging by drawing physical stretches randomly from a customizable runtime matrix.
 - **Blocking Modal User Interface:** Deploys native system-level alert dialog windows that remain pinned to the foreground until manually dismissed by clicking "OK".

+---

+## How It Works
+The script runs as a continuous, silent background process directly within your workspace terminal.
+Every minute it checks session runtimes boundaries against configured parameters.
+When parameters match, it executes audio instructions followed by a blocking interface window.

 ---